cobalthex/DyingAndMore/future.md

 Features to add in the future
 =============================

 0. Tkz format that uses gzip.
 Add serializer helpers to check for compression (based on header) and automatically run correct handlers

-0. Rewrite asset manager to provide mark and sweep ability and to simply design.
-	- Provide ability to pass in folder to search to have for eg. map relative files

-0. DefManager that can load/cache defs

-0. Unique/aggregate definitions - All Entities of type Foo reference Foo

 0. Invisibility